Jaggery During Pregnancy: Safety, Health Benefits And Side Effects

 Jaggery is a sweetener made of sugarcane juice.
 Although it is commonly used to prepare several sweet dishes, you might not know if it is safe to consume jaggery during pregnancy.

-Jaggery is a rich source of iron and mineral salts and consuming it during pregnancy is safe for the mother and baby.
+Jaggery is a healthier alternative to refined sugar and is also packed with essential nutrients like iron and mineral salts that can benefit both the mother and the developing baby.
 If taken in the right amount, jaggery acts as a good nutritional source that helps in a healthy pregnancy.

 Read the post to know more about the nutritional value of jaggery, its health benefits during pregnancy, and its side effects if taken in excess amounts.